davidlunadeleon/gatsby-blog-template/README.md

 If you just want to use it as it is and know it's limitations, then those are the following:

--   The author of each blog post is not specified.
-Although it can be added to each post as part of the markdown body.
 -   There is no image preview added to each post, like some blogs do.
 -   There is no image preview when sharing posts on social media.